legends2k/blog/content/note/clean_me/index.md

 > I don’t want some processor, I didn’t pay for, to drain my laptop power, or steal data for some merchant who wants to sell stuff that I don’t want.

 If this makes sense then you should clean your machine too, but at your own risk.
-Make sure you read the [Clean ME guides][], check version and compatibilities and proceed cautiously.
+Make sure you read the [ME Cleaner guides][], check versions and compatibilities then proceed cautiously.
 Basically, we’re going to do a BIOS firmware update[^6].
 Just that it’s not done internally using software but externally with a cheap [BIOS programmer][].
 How come re-programming the BIOS firmware shuts the backdoor?
 When you cold boot your processor, [it starts with an amnesia][BIOS boot] and so it always starts with the BIOS boot program.
 In this program, there’s a hidden kill-switch for the back door: the [_HAP/AltMeDisable_ bit][HAP].
 If set, ME will just boot the host and halt.

 Let’s get on with it!